samhitha48/Seed-Emulator/README_scheduling.md

 ## Motivation

 By default, the Kubernetes scheduler assigns pods to nodes based on resource availability without regard to the intended network topology.
-However, in simulations that emulate realistic inter-AS routing and communication, physical pod placement can impact performance and complexity—particularly when emulating BGP, OSPF, or VXLAN-based systems using Meshnet.
+However, in simulations that emulate realistic inter-AS routing and communication, physical pod placement can impact performance and complexity particularly when emulating BGP or VXLAN-based systems using Meshnet.

 ## Objectives